guiscarello/angular-portfolio/README.md

 The project consist on building a full stack web portfolio using modern web technologies, the last has to have CRUD habilities for editing the distincts parts of the app.

 This repository is the front-end part of the project and is build upon the Angular Js framework.
-Some of other tecnologies used are listed below:
+Some of the other tecnologies used are listed below:

 - Boostrap as the primary CSS framework, and SCSS as the stylesheet language.
 - Echarts, used for displaying graph in the web app.